BrickMark/BrickMark-BMT-Token/README.md

 - All state changes should emit an event
 - MultiSig test
 - Event VoteFor test for vote, transfer and transferFrom function
+- Coverage of emitted events in general quiet low

 ## Requirements